ashukid/python_multiprocessing/README.md

 apriori.py -> Implementation of apriori algorithm from scratch using python

-new_idea.py -> Multiproessing the apriori algorithm
+new_idea.py -> Multiprocessing the apriori algorithm